 What makes the lesson in The Hand Tool School so effective is that they never go away.
 When you buy a semester you have lifetime access to the material.
 No need to worry about cramming in all the content before access goes away or how much it will cost you in monthly fees to get through all the material.
 And there is A LOT of material in Semester 5.

-Moreover, I think that being able to stop and rewind, or skip to a specific section makes this type of learning even more effective than the whirlwind, fire hose feeding that comes from trying to cram 6 months of instruction into a week long class.
 The techniques taught in semester 5 represent an entirely new direction of woodworking.
 Woodturning can be a subculture all its own but foot powered lathes will hone your turning skills even farther when we discover that high RPM and torque often disguise poor technique and dull tools.